advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter8.md

 Even with higher concurrency, such as 3000, the bottlenecks are not pronounced.
 This suggests that the optimizations have effectively alleviated the latch-related performance problems, improving scalability under extreme conditions.

 Excluding the global latch before and after the *view_close* function call improves scalability, while including it severely degrades scalability under high concurrency.
-Although the *view_close* function operates efficiently within its critical section, frequent acquisition of the globally used trx-sys latch—employed throughout the trx-sys subsystem—leads to significant contention and head-of-line blocking, referred to as the 'double latch' problem.
+Although the *view_close* function operates efficiently within its critical section, frequent acquisition of the globally used *trx-sys* latch—used throughout the *trx-sys* subsystem—causes significant contention and head-of-line blocking.
+This issue, known as the 'double latch' problem, arises from both *view_open* and *view_close* requiring the global *trx-sys* latch.
 Notably, removing the latch from the final stage or using a new latch can significantly mitigate this problem.

 ### 8.2.5 Explaining the Super-Linear Performance Phenomenon